uclaacm/hack-sprint-w20/session-1-basics-of-kotlin/README.md

 char* m_friend = NULL;
 cout << *m_friend;  // throws a NullPointerException and DIES
 ```
-Here we try access the length of a string that doesn't exist.
+Here we try access a string that doesn't exist.
 The program freaks out and throws an exception and stops running the program.

-In Kotlin, we now must call functions and access member variables differently.
+In Kotlin, we now must call functions and access member variables through nullable types differently.

 ```kotlin
 var friend: String? = null